Obama teases Beckham over his underwear ads

-WASHINGTON (Reuters) - President Barack Obama poked fun at one of sport’s biggest stars at the White House on Tuesday, remarking that British soccer player David Beckham had a knack for combining athletic prowess with commercial appeal.
+WASHINGTON, May 15 (Reuters) - U.S. President Barack Obama poked fun at one of sport’s biggest stars at the White House on Tuesday, remarking that British soccer player David Beckham had a knack for combining athletic prowess with commercial appeal.

 The quip came as the president congratulated Beckham and his teammates on the Los Angeles Galaxy, who defeated the Houston Dynamo last November to clinch the 2011 Major League Soccer Cup.